SummaryRead the full fact sheet

 A broken bone or bone fracture occurs when a force exerted against a bone is stronger than the bone can bear.
 This disturbs the structure and strength of the bone, and leads to pain, loss of function and sometimes bleeding and injury around the site.

-Broken bones take around four to eight weeks to heal, depending on the age and health of the person and the type of break.
+Broken bones take around 4 to 8 weeks to heal, depending on the age and health of the person and the type of break.

 Causes of bone fractures